vizdata-f21/project-1-7_up/proposal/proposal.md

   - We don’t anticipate needing additional data, however it is possible we might include data such as home vs rent prices over time.

+  - In regards to how this research question will be displayed, we could create a line plot across 3 different races so that the plot contains 3 different lines of different races to compare for context.
+We are also considering including markers for when significant moments for the housing market occured (e.g. the stock market crash).

 **Question 2** will visualize the income figures for each of household income quintile - how their figure changes over time for each racial group.